Community Supported Agriculture is a business model that ensures a just, transparent and symbiotic relationship between farmer and consumer.

 The Alprilla Farm Winter Share

 We close the gap in eating seasonal and local by focusing on growing certified organic vegetables just for winter distribution.
-The Winter CSA is the core of our farm, and it's timed to provide for our shareholder families throughout the winter.
-Our share covers the holiday seasons and the cozy, dark part of the year—the very best time to be in the kitchen, we think, with hearty food at the ready.
-We pretty much grow anything that can store well in the root cellar, hold in the field during the winter, or grow in a greenhouse in New Hampshire.
+The winter share is our favorite part of the farm, and we want to provide local food to our CSA families through the holidays and the cozy, dark part of the year—the very best times to be in the kitchen, we think, with hearty food at the ready!
+We try to grow pretty much anything that can either store well in the root cellar or hold in the field during the winter in northern New England.
+We strive to diversify the options and provide fresh green things whenever possible, but the bulk of the share will be roots, tubers, bulbs and squash.

 Interested in a Winter Share?